- Obtaining an official report of death of a U.S. Citizen

 - Information on burial and on shipping the remains of U.S. citizen

-- Original death certificate issued by the Israeli Ministry of Interior (Misrad HaPnim) or the Palestinian Authority Ministry of Interior.
-The document does not need to be translated into English.
+- The original death certificate issued by the Israeli Ministry of Interior (Misrad HaPnim) or the Palestinian Authority Ministry of Interior.
+This document does not need to be translated into English.

-- U.S. passport of the deceased (for proof of citizenship);
+- The U.S. passport of the deceased (for proof of citizenship);

 - Social Security card or number of the deceased, if applicable;